julienmoeys/macrounchained/README.md

     climate and the crop cannot be modified by `macrounchained`.
-    MACRO In FOCUS users need to export a template `.par`-file for the right scenario, crop, number of applications and number of years between applications.
+    MACRO In FOCUS users need to export a template `.par`-file for the right scenario, crop, number of applications and number of years between applications before using `macrounchained`.

 *   Several sets of substance properties can be simulated in the same batch (up to 998 sets per batch).
+The sets of substance properties don't need to be related.

 *   Several `.par`-file templates can be used in the same batch of simulations.